stackabletech/stackable-cockpit/README.md

 ### Pre-commit hooks and xtasks

 This repository uses multiple pre-commit hooks to run checks, formatting and code-generation on different files.

+For pre-commit, please install the tool on your machine.
+You can install the hooks by running `pre-commit install` in the project directory.
+You can try executing all hooks with `pre-commit run`.

 The hooks are:

 - [`trailing-whitespace`](https://github.com/pre-commit/pre-commit-hooks#trailing-whitespace): Trims trailing whitespace
   in all files